PoE 2 Beginner Guide - Everything Explained

 Life will keep your character alive, Mana is used to cast your skills, and Spirit will be used for persistent effects.
 Things like permanent buffs, auras, and minions will use the Spirit resource.
 In PoE 1, auras were used by Reserving a portion of your Life or Mana pool.
 This would often lead to characters simply not having a Mana Pool and sustaining their skills through other means.
 With the new Spirit resource, characters will now actually use their Mana as intended, and gain buffs through Spirit.

 Every character has a set amount of Spirit.
-This can be increased through boss rewards, modifiers on items, or the Sceptre weapon.
+This can be increased through boss rewards or modifiers on items (like on the Sceptre weapon).

-For example, a Necromancer character will likely want to use the Sceptre weapon to increase their Spirit, increasing the amount of permanent minions they can summon.
+For example, a Witch build that focuses on Summoning will likely want to use the Sceptre weapon to increase their Spirit, increasing the amount of permanent minions they can summon.

 Skill Gems